moustafabazzy/angular5-blog-website/README.md

 ## Assumptions

-Authentiction was implemented on the frontend due to mockapi.io limitaions, which I used as an api.
-This is not a secure implementaion, but is sufficient for this Excersice.
+Authentiction was implemented on the frontend due to mockapi.io limitations, which I used as an api.
+This is not a secure approach, but is sufficient for this excersice.

 ## Development server